ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 "Let me buy those stocks"

 My heart beats faster, I tried to feel relaxed for considering the rate of return on this investment.
-I feel like being on the path of investors such as Warren Buffet.
+I feel like being on the path of investors like Warren Buffet.

 "Chorokbaem (stock code: 052300)"
 The company has diverse business areas related to filming movies and drama.